 Thirty-two percent (n = 157) of Faculty respondents thought that recognition and rewards for including diversity issues in courses across the curriculum were available and 68% (n = 331) of Faculty respondents thought that they were not available.
-Seventy-five percent (n = 118) of the Faculty respondents who thought that recognition and rewards for including diversity issues in courses across the curriculum were available believed that they positively influenced the climate and 76% (n = 251) of Faculty respondents who thought that they were not available thought that recognition and rewards for including diversity issues in courses across the curriculum were available believed that they were not available thought that recognition and rewards for including diversity issues in courses across the curriculum would positively influence the climate if they were available.
+Seventy-five percent (n = 118) of the Faculty respondents who thought that recognition and rewards for including diversity issues in courses across the curriculum were available believed that they positively influenced the climate and 76% (n = 251) of Faculty respondents who thought that they were not available thought that recognition and rewards for including diversity issues in courses across the curriculum would positively influence the climate if they were available.